mikamautnerrohde/researchproject/rp-project-manual.md

 The final report is graded by both the internal and the external assessor.
 Their grades are averaged to arrive at a final score for the report, *except if the difference between their grades is more than or equal to 1 point*.
 In that case, the two assessors are expected to discuss their considerations with each other and arrive at a consensus grade.
 If such consensus cannot be reached, the examiner should reach out to the programme.

+### Submitting the grade
+The examiner will receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
+Through the link in this e-mail, the examiner can fill in the online grading rubric and submit the final grade.

+Please note that upon submitting the grade, the stud